The Best Foods to Eat Before and After Your Workout

 What to Eat After a Workout

-According to the Journal of the International Society of Sports Nutrition, the best foods to eat after a workout contain protein and a little carbohydrate is best immediately after exercise.
+According to the Journal of the International Society of Sports Nutrition, the best foods to eat after a workout contain protein and a little carbohydrate — and you want to get those nutrients in immediately.

 - Protein shake made with half a banana, one scoop of protein powder, almond milk, and hemp seeds (excellent protein source)

 - Salad with roasted chickpeas (1/2 cup), light olive oil, and vinegar